oheneralov/ultrasonicstick/README.md

-# Ultrasonic Blind Walking Stick
+# Ultrasonic Blind Walking Stick With AI
 An Ultrasonic Blind Walking Stick is a device designed to assist visually impaired individuals in navigating their environment more safely and independently.

 ## Key Features of Ultrasonic Blind Walking Stick: